doroslava/Dog_breed_detector/README.md

 # Dog Breed Detector

 This is the capstone project for Data Scientist Nanodegree from Udacity.
-All of the necessairy code is provided in the jupyter notebook.
-If you want to run the code locally, please refer to the deployment instructions below.
+All of the necessairy code is provided in the jupyter notebook in the dog-project folder.
+If you want to run the code locally, please refer to the deployment instructions in the respective folder.
 I also developed a web app, which is deployed on Heroku https://my-dog-app.herokuapp.com/.
-You may experience problems on the server, so all the necessairy code for the local deployment of web app is provided in the repository.
+You may experience problems on the server, so all the necessairy code for the local deployment of web app is provided in the folder dog-app.

 ## Project Overview